1945

 have no doubt about it, even to the downside of Harriet being hounded by the press whenever

-they were on the trail of Hughes which seemingly, was all the time!
+they were on the trail of Hughes, which seemingly was all the time!
 Any time Harriet would

 flight, or a Hughes flight.
-Reporters soon learned that if they tracked Harriet they would hit
+Reporters soon learned that if they tracked Harriet, they would hit

-pay-dirt by locating either Howard or Jack.
+pay-dirt, by locating either Howard or Jack.
 The Lodestar was the most decadent of both TWA

 facilities for preparing in-flight meals.
 The attractive sleek airliner accommodated 3 TWA crew

 passengers who could recline in spatial comfort.
-The executive Lockheed Lodestars were first
+The executive Lockheed Lodestars were First

-class.
-Frye flights often included celebrities or V.I.P.'s. as shown below in 1945.
+Class.
+Frye flights often included celebrities or V.I.P.'s., as shown below, in 1945.

 Harriet Appelwick....
 By 1947, after playing hostess to celebrities, dignitaries, presidents and

-flights and even flights out of the country to places like South America.
+flights, and even flights out of the country to places like South America.
 By February of 1947,

-on the wings of company planes in the guise of
+Many airline stewardesses met their future husbands on the wings of company planes in the

-pilots or wealthy business men
+guise of pilots or wealthy business men, Harriet was no exception.

 By October of 1947, Miss Appelwick met a powerful and handsome man and soon got married.